Detection of missing baryons in galaxy groups with kinetic Sunyaev-Zel'dovich effect: RESULTS

 \subsection{Tests of uncertainties}

 A number of contaminating effects can affect our measurements.
 Here we present the analyses we have carried out to test the reliability of our results against the contamination.
 One source of uncertainty comes from the errors in the peculiar velocities of groups adopted in our analysis.
 As shown in detail by \citet{wang12} using realistic mock samples, the errors in the reconstructed peculiar velocities have a symmetric distribution around zero.
-Since the kSZE of a group is directly proportional to its peculiar velocity, the uncertainty in the peculiar velocities are not expected to produce any bias in our results, but will contribute to noise in the measurements.
-The typical uncertainty in the radial component, $v_r$, is between $70$ and $90\ {\rm km\ s^{-1}}$ and so the signals from groups with peculiar velocities lower than this are all dominated by noise.
-To reduce the effect of this uncertainty, we separate the total sample into two sub-samples, according to whether $|v_r|$ is smaller or larger than $80\ {\rm km\ s^{-1}}$.
-The ratio in the total number of groups between these two sub-samples is about 1/2.
-The amplitudes of the MMF are then tuned independently for the two sub-samples to obtain a best match to the data.
-The blue squares with error bars in Fig.\,\ref{fig_K500} show the results obtained for the $|v_r|>80\ {\rm km\ s^{-1}}$ sample.
-The dispersion among different groups is now significantly reduced in a number of mass bins, although the averages are similar to those obtained from all groups.
+Since the kSZE of a group is directly proportional to its peculiar velocity, the uncertainty in the peculiar velocities is not expected to produce any bias in our results, but will contribute to noise in the measurements.

 Another source of contamination is from fluctuations in the background and foreground, such as the primordial CMB, signals produced by background sources that are not included in our sample, and residual Galactic foreground.
-As discussed above, our MMF is designed to minimize the background contamination by including the background fluctuations in the noise spectrum [see equation (\ref{eq_MMF})].
-Furthermore, if the background/foreground fluctuations are not correlated with the groups in our sample, then the contamination is not expected to lead to any bias in our results, but can increase the noise in our measurements.
-To test this, we divide the total sample into three sub-samples, each containing groups in a $\sim 1/3$ portion of the sky coverage, and repeat the procedures to obtain $K_{500}$ for groups with $|v_r|>80\,{\rm km\ s^{-1}}$ in each of the three sub-samples.
-The results of the three sub-samples, shown as the blue crosses in Fig.\,\ref{fig_K500}, are similar except for the most massive bin.
-In addition, as shown in our test using random samples (Fig.~\ref{fig_A_alpha}), any residual background/foreground fluctuations are well below the signals we detect.
+If the background/foreground fluctuations are not correlated with the groups in our sample, then the contamination is not expected to lead to any bias in our results, but can increase the noise in our measurements.
+To test this, we divide the total sample into three sub-samples, each containing groups in a $\sim 1/3$ portion of the sky coverage according to their Galactic latitudes, and repeat the procedures to obtain the $\tilde{K}_{500}$ for groups in each of the three sub-samples.
+The results of the three sub-samples, shown as the blue crosses in Fig.\,\ref{fig_K500}, are similar for all the mass bins.
+In addition, as shown in our test using random samples (Fig.\,\ref{fig_A_alpha}), any residual background/foreground fluctuations are well below the signals we detect.
 These tests show that this type of contamination does not have a significant impact on our results.